TRISTAN-ORF/RiboTIE_article/README.md

 ## 📖 User guide <a name="userguide"></a>

-For now, RIBO-former can be run following the steps described on the [RIBO-former tool](https://github.com/jdcla/RIBO_former) GitHub repository.
+For now, RiboTIE can be run following the steps described on the [RiboTIE tool](https://github.com/jdcla/RIBO_former) GitHub repository.
 Future work will focus on simplifying deployment and data pre-processing for RIBO_former.

 ## 🖊️ Citation <a name="citation"></a>